PranavPatel292/project-euler-107/README.md

 ### Core Layer (`src/core/`)

-The core contains the pure business logic with zero external dependencies:
+The core only contains the pure business logic with zero external dependencies:

 - **`types.ts`** - Defines the `Edge` and `MSTResult` types that flow through the system
 - **`unionFind.ts`** - Union-Find data structure that tracks which nodes are connected.
 Three methods: `find` (which group is this node in), `union` (merge two groups), `connected` (are these two nodes already in the same group)